Find Affordable College Courses

 Evanston, IL

 With a ranking of #7, Northwestern University did quite well on this year’s most popular schools for physical sciences students working on their master’s degree.
-Located in the small city of Evanston, Northwestern is a private not-for-profit school with a fairly large student population.
+Located in the small city of Evanston, Northwestern is a private not-for-profit school with a very large student population.

 About 41% of the students majoring in physical sciences at the school are women while 59% are male.